Keamo-getswe/suricata-lab/README.md

 ### System Specification

 The lab was set up using 2 computers, one with the defended network and 1 with which to attack.
-The defended network was run on a Windows 11 machine using 16GB RAM and 500GB storage.
-The attacker ran on Ubuntu 22.04 machine using 8GB RAM and 500GB storage.
+The defended network VMs ran on a Windows 11 machine using 16GB RAM and 500GB storage.
+The attacker VM ran on Ubuntu 22.04 machine using 8GB RAM and 500GB storage.
 VMs were hosted on Oracle VirtualBox on both physical machines.

 The following VM configurations were applied on VirtualBox:
 <br>